Foetal Alcohol Spectrum Disorders (FASD): what works for children? ONE DAY CONFERENCE

 • Provide information about FASD and hear about how it impacts on children and young people

-• Hear about the experiences of parents and carers; the challenges they experience, and what has proved helpful.
+• Explore the experiences of parents and carers; the challenges they experience, and what has proved helpful

 • Consider what it means to provide effective services and support to children, young people and their families

 • Consider these issues as they apply to health, education and social care services.

 WHO SHOULD ATTEND?

 This conference will be of interest to anyone parenting, caring for, or working with a child with FASD, including adopters, foster carers and special guardians, social workers, medical advisers, and teachers, as well as independent reviewing officers, child psychologists, commissioners, strategic managers, and panel members.

 9.30am Registration and refreshments